Last Updated on Samuel Franklinby

 Nuclear Throne Best Crown – Guide & Tier List

 In our Nuclear Throne best crown guide we explore each of the available crowns in the game, the impact they have on gameplay and most importantly the situations when each will be a strong choice for your adventure.
-This secret game mechanic gives advanced players an opportunity to alter their game experience and with the right selection improve your chances of continuing your adventure further then ever before.
-Given players are only able to equip one crown at a time your choice holds even more importance than your other game choices that you make with each character level up or your character selection itself.
+This secret game mechanic gives advanced players an opportunity to alter their game experience and with the right selection improve your chances of continuing your adventure further than ever before.
+Given players are only able to equip one crown at a time your choice holds even more importance than your other Nuclear Throne game choices that you make with each character level up or character selection itself.

 In this guide we detail the basics of the crown system in Nuclear Throne along with recommendations of pre-loop and post-loop crown options based on your character or playstyle preferences.
-Given crowns are intended to be a secret game mechanic there are spoilers ahead for core Nuclear Throne mechanics that you may want to wait to discover yourself before reading on.
+Given crowns are intended to be a secret game mechanic there are spoilers ahead for core game mechanics that you may want to wait to discover yourself before reading on.

 Nuclear Throne Crown Mechanic Overview